-January 9, 2014 – Most dentures rock, slide and move around.
+January 9, 2014 – Most dentures rock, slide, and move around.
 It is not just annoying, but can be painful as well.
 Often, pastes will be used to help keep the denture in place.
-But often this is still not enough to keep the dentures from coming loose.
+But often, this is still not enough to keep the dentures from coming loose.
 What’s even worse is that the paste itself may be harmful to you.

 Many denture adhesives use zinc.
-Zinc is naturally occurring and is found primarily in protein that we consume; beef, chicken, fish, eggs, etc. But like anything in life, moderation is the key.
+Zinc is naturally occurring and is found primarily in protein that we consume: beef, chicken, fish, eggs, etc. But like anything in life, moderation is the key.
 Too much zinc can pose potential health concerns.
-This was demonstrated in the March 2011 issue of General Dentistry, the clinical journal of the Academy of General Dentistry (AGD), showed that denture wearers need to be more judicious with their use of adhesives.
+This was demonstrated in the March 2011 issue of General Dentistry, the clinical journal of the Academy of General Dentistry (AGD).
+It showed that denture wearers need to be more judicious with their use of adhesives.
 Continuous high-level exposure to zinc can lead to neurological disorders.

 It is important to only use a minimal amount of adhesive.
 Most instructions state a thin film, or small beads.
 So it is important to consult the instructions.
 This will minimize the potential risks of over usage.
 A typical tube should last between eight and 12 weeks.
 Obviously, actual usage will vary wildly depending on the number of times an application is made and the degree to which the denture needs adhesive.